-Card Five illustrates what the client is moving towards, or what the client sees as an outcome.
-I have heard this position called the 'hopes and fears' or 'alternative outcome' card.
-In other words, it shows the 'Law of Attraction' in action.
+Card Five illustrates what the client is moving toward or what the client sees as an outcome.
+I have heard this position called the "hopes and fears" or "alternative outcome" card.
+In other words, it shows the "Law of Attraction" in action.
 Often what the querent believes will happen *will* happen.
 It is useful to read this as a pair with Card 10.

 Cards Seven to Ten

 Card Eight.
 The card in this position represents other people in the situation.
-Their influence, feelings and emotions.
+Their influence, feelings, and emotions.
 It could also represent a group or an institution.
-In other words, it is 'the other'.
-Look at this with Card 7 - see if there is a 'pushing against' going on.
+In other words, it is "the other."
+Look at this with card seven—see if there is a "pushing against" going on.
 Two opposing forces, neither willing to concede their position.
-Don't forget that this can also be a helping position - the card may show someone who can help.
+Don't forget that this can also be a helping position—the card may show someone who can help.

-Card Nine is often considered to be guidance or an alternative 'hopes and fears'.
-I like to think of it as the wildcard... and don't assign it a meaning until I see what card turns up here.
+Card Nine is often considered to be guidance or an alternative to "hopes and fears."
+I like to think of it as the wildcard; I don't assign it a meaning until I see what turns up here.
 It can be the pivotal card and give the answer to the problem.

-Once you have dealt with the cards in their logical order, read pairs and combinations where appropriate; turn your attention to the time-line indicated by cards four, one, two and six, as mentioned above.
-This can be quite revealing as you have a nice, neat little past, present, future spread right there.
-Card three is the recent past, one and two are the present situation, and card six is the near future.
+Once you have dealt with the cards in their logical order and read pairs and combinations where appropriate, turn your attention to the timeline indicated by cards four, one, two, and six.
+This can be quite revealing; you have a nice, neat little past, present, and future spread right there.
+Card three is the recent past, one and two are the present situation, and card six represents the near future.

-These cards can also be interpreted in an energetic way rather than as a fortune-telling manner.
-In this case, you would look at influences and energies that the seeker is leaving behind; influences and energies they are dealing with in the present and influences and energies moving toward them.
+These cards can also be interpreted in an energetic way rather than in a fortune-telling manner.
+In this case, you would look at influences and energies that the seeker is leaving behind—influences and energies they are dealing with in the present and influences and energies moving toward them.

 Aren't you loving the flexibility of the Celtic Cross?